dlamblin/insight-data-engineering-code-challenge/README.md

 - Working head of the master branch: [the version you're reading now] contains progress towards solving the
 [challenge as updated on 2015-07-02](#challenge-july).
 Once ready the submitted version will be tagged as v2.0.
 All commits after v1.1 are breaking changes with respect to the earlier solution.
-- v1.1: represents the solution to the challenge as posted on 2015-03-17, linked at the bottom of this file.
+- v1.1: represents the solution to the challenge as posted on 2015-03-17, linked at the bottom of this file. *Please checkout this tag as the latest working version*.
 - v1.0: The solution as submitted the 2015-03-17 challenge will be retroactively tagged as v1.0.